Market Microstructure

 Definition of Market Microstructure

-Unlike traditional economics that often overlooks trading mechanics, microstructure literature looks into how distinct trading mechanisms influence the price formation process.
+Unlike traditional economics which often overlooks trading mechanics, microstructure literature looks into how distinct trading mechanisms influence the price formation process.

 The National Bureau of Economic Research (NBER) has a dedicated group for market microstructure research.